Characters: The Walking Dead Comic

 - Underestimating Badassery: Threating the guy with a walled community and a badass sniper under his command was not a good idea.

 - Not Using the Z Word: Rarely are they simply called zombies.
-Each group has their own name for them, from Biters to Geeks to Lamebrains.
+Each group has their own name for them, from Biters to Geeks to Lamebrains, though they do sometimes use the term zombie as well.

 - Posthumous Character: Given that they all became zombies before appearing.